gianlazz/gianlazz.github.io/_posts/2018-05-30-tasted-wizardry-coding-multi-threaded-backend-smsrouting-daemon.md

   updates
 image: "/uploads/2018/05/31/MultiThreadedSmsQueueProcessingDaemon.png"
 ---
-The feeling of elation that came over me as I sent an Sms response to my HackathonHandler.com site and saw it immediately light up a break-point in my code to denote a positive, request, response match; it was dense with excitement and possibilities for the future to come.
+The feeling of elation was palpable as I sent an Sms response to my HackathonHandler.com site and saw it immediately light up a break-point in my code to denote a positive, request, response match.

-It felt like a marked moment in my development career as if I'd stepped through a door, now able to reach a whole new league of my most exciting prospective development dreams.

-It felt like my first real taste of programming wizardry.

-And in many ways it was, it was the first time I'd ever written multi threaded code, along with a robust set of back-end layers, transient real time dynamic client JS code being executed and orchestrated by a C# domain layer.
+This was the first time I'd ever written multi threaded code, along with a robust set of back-end layers, transient real time dynamic client JS code being executed and orchestrated by a C# domain layer.
 The rich web front end to bridge the gaps of the given technologies I had to work with really polished it off nicely.

 The expanse I'd been presented with in making the HackathonHandler.com site and experience was to create the most friction-less experience.
 It was to create a natural ongoing interactive user experience from the moment they were registered into the Hackathon event.
 All this mind you had to be in accordance with tasteful privacy considerations.
 For example I wanted the most empowering experience for the event attendees.
 I'd decided this was to be able to request the assistance of whichever resource they saw most fit.
 For this I needed to ask as little of the students and empower them through the technology as much as possible.